-Yes, the schnitzel is good in both of these restaurants, and you will get the authentic Viennese experience of the waiters being assholes to you because they are so busy, but my advice is – skip the inner city restaurant versions and go to one of the suburban Plachutta outlets for a much calmer, but equally high standard dining experience.
+Yes, the schnitzel is good in both of these restaurants, and you will get the authentic Viennese experience of the waiters being assholes to you because they are so busy, but my advice is this:

-Figlmüller even has a smaller outlet in the 19th district, called ‘Figls’ where you can get their classic meals but in a bigger beer garden, urbane setting.
+Figlmüller even has a smaller outlet in the 19th district, called ‘Figls’ where you can get their classic meals but in a bigger beer garden, a much more urbane and enjoyable setting.

 This is the place to come for huge meals, and wash it down with a schnapps or two before heading out into the evening.
 What I would call relative cheap and cheerful, but so quintessentially Austrian you won’t forget it!

-That’s our collection of go-to traditional Austrian restaurants in Vienna, what about yours?
+That’s our collection of go-to traditional Austrian restaurants in Vienna, what about your favourites?
 Let me know any I’ve missed in the comments below, and I hope we all cure our schnitzel cravings together soon.

 Want more of our Insider tips on Vienna?
 Join 5,000+ travel fans and subscribe to Austrian Adaptation for all the latest articles and advice